Verschiedene Aufnahmemethoden = unterschiedliche Wirkungen

 • Disadvantages: Delayed onset of action (30–120 minutes)

-• Typical examples: CannaButter, CannaCoconut Oil, Brownies, Space Cookies
+• Typical examples: CannaButter, CannaCoconut Oil, Brownies, Cookies

 Ideal for long-term effects, medical use, or nighttime relaxation.